Skip to main content

 What happened

-The applicant, Grofski, brought a claim against Peabody Energy Australia PCI Mine Management Pty Ltd under the Fair Work Act 2009 (Cth).
-During the proceedings, Grofski made an interlocutory application (a procedural step taken during an ongoing case, before a final hearing) seeking leave to further amend the originating application and statement of claim.
-In the course of that application, Grofski provided two further amended statements of claim to the respondents and supplied extensive material.
-Grofski also filed a fifth further amended statement of claim in breach of court orders.
-The respondents sought a costs order against Grofski under section 570 of the Fair Work Act, which limits when costs can be awarded in workplace matters.
+The Applicant brought a claim against Peabody Energy Australia PCI Mine Management Pty Ltd under the Fair Work Act 2009 (Cth).
+During the proceedings, the Applicant made an interlocutory application seeking leave to further amend the originating application and statement of claim.
+In the course of that application, the Applicant provided two further amended statements of claim to the Respondents and supplied extensive material.
+The Applicant also filed a fifth further amended statement of claim in breach of court orders.
+The Respondents sought a costs order against the Applicant under section 570 of the Fair Work Act, which limits when costs can be awarded in workplace matters.

 What was decided

-The court considered whether section 570 of the Fair Work Act was engaged by Grofski's conduct in prosecuting the interlocutory application.
+The court considered whether section 570 of the Fair Work Act was engaged by the Applicant's conduct in prosecuting the interlocutory application.
 Section 570 generally prevents costs orders in Fair Work matters unless a party acted vexatiously or without reasonable cause, or caused costs to be incurred unreasonably.
-The court examined whether Grofski's conduct, including providing extensive material to the respondents and filing a further amended statement of claim in breach of orders, met the threshold required under section 570 to justify a costs award.
+The court examined whether the Applicant's conduct, including providing extensive material to the Respondents and filing a further amended statement of claim in breach of orders, met the threshold required under section 570 to justify a costs award.
 The source text is truncated and does not record the final costs ruling.

 What it means for employers